IBM/sppmon/spmon/README.md

     }
 }
 ```
 **NOTE**: The provided configuration script should be used to initially populate or change the values of this JSON file.
 While the content can be changed manually, to avoid any potential parsing errors, use the configuration script to alter configuration file content.
-This will also ensure that the Docker `.env` file used for container provisioning will be kept in sync.
+This will also ensure that the Docker `~/.spmonenv` file used for container provisioning will be kept in sync.

 For the `spServer` section, `username` and `password` should match the read-only, local administrative user created for the IBM Spectrum Protect server.
 The server's high-level address (HLA -- hostname or IP) should be provided for `srv_address` and the administrative port (TCP) being listened on for `srv_port`.